-We offer four different types of edging for your glass table top or glass table cover.
+We offer four different types of edging for your glass table top.
 The type of edging you choose will be influenced by the use to which you put the table.
 Here are the basic edges:

 Seamed edge - removes the sharpness for safer handling.